-Everything You Need to Know About Chicago’s The Smile Group
+Everything You Need to Know About Highland Park’s The Smile Group

 Bad breath is not only embarrassing; it can indicate that something isn’t right.
 Bad breath in the morning, while dieting, or accompanying a cold is quite normal and can be addressed with proper oral hygiene, brushing or scraping your tongue, mouth rinses, and Xylitol chewing gum.
 If your bad breath persists throughout the day or is chronic, it could be caused by a gum or tooth infection, or an improperly fitted oral appliance, and should be addressed as soon as possible.
 Chronic bad breath could also indicate health conditions such as liver conditions, Diabetes, or chronic sinus infections, so if we don’t find an oral infection and your bad breath persists, please talk to your doctor.

 Your at-home oral care routine is one of the most important factors in keeping your mouth – and the rest of you – healthy because it helps control oral bacteria every day.
 Proper brushing and flossing disrupts the biofilm of plaque, preventing it from turning into tartar, also known as calculus.
 If tartar does build up, the bacteria can cause periodontal disease and begin to destroy both the gums and the bone.
 Brush at least twice a day for two full minutes, especially before bedtime.
 Flossing before you brush can be helpful because it clears the bacteria from between your teeth, which can then be swept away with the toothbrush.

 While the ADA has declared that amalgam fillings are indeed safe, we do not place them in our patients’ mouths.
 Not only do amalgam fillings contain Mercury, they are unattractive and can weaken teeth.